-Welcome to the Creative Genius Podcast with your hosts Gail Doby and Erin Weir, co-founders of Gail Doby Coaching & Consulting, a creative consultancy for interior designers.
+Welcome to the Creative Genius Podcast with your hosts Gail Doby and Erin Weir, co-founders of Pearl Collective, a creative consultancy for interior designers.
 In their own honest musings and in their open conversations with industry leaders, experts, authors, and influencers, they share how they inspire each other and work through whatever life and business challenges come their way.

 Anyone can innovate, but not everyone has what it takes to be an innovator.
 How about you?
 Can you pass the UFO test?